Commerce Secretary Now Recalls Discussing Citizenship Question With Steve Bannon

 "I am not aware of any such," Ross testified.

-Ross has also told lawmakers that the Justice Department "initiated" the request for the question with a letter sent to the Census Bureau in December 2017.
+Ross also has told lawmakers that the Justice Department "initiated" the request for the question with a letter sent to the Census Bureau in December 2017.
 He has said he approved the request because the department needs responses to it to better enforce the Voting Rights Act's protections against discrimination of racial and language minorities.

 "We are responding solely to the Department of Justice's request," Ross replied during the March 20 hearing after Rep. José Serrano, D-N.Y., asked if President Trump or anyone else at the White House directed him to add a question about citizenship status.